Alonso-del-Arte/kepler-star/README.md

 * &#x2652; &mdash; Aquarius
 * &#x2653; &mdash; Pisces

-From Earth's perspective, the Sun, the Moon and the other planets of the solar system move through the signs of the Zodiac, usually forward, occasionally in retrograde.
+Astrology is reckoned from Earth's perspective.
+The Sun takes roughly a month to go through one sign of the Zodiac.
+The Moon takes roughly a month to go through all twelve signs.

+So the Sun goes through all twelve signs in exactly a year, always moving forward.
+Mercury takes roughly a year to go through all twelve signs, spending about three weeks in each but sometimes going retrograde (meaning backwards).

+Retrograde motion is of course only an illusion caused by our perspective here on Earth.
+Mercury and the other planets all go around the Sun in the same direction always.

 Astrologers believe that the positions of the Sun, the Moon and the planets at the time of a person's birth determine that person's personality.
+Furthermore, the current positions of the planets in relation to a person's natal chart are believed to affect that person's experiences currently.

+Astrology is frequently met with automatic, thoughtless skepticism.